414owen/piq/README.md

 * make ss_init return struct, with a char**, rather than a struct
 * Get rid of PT_TOP_LEVEL, it's just more indirection
 * Higher order tuples are syntactic sugar over 2-tuples, so combinators work
+* Generics: Generics introduce a block, where everything in the block is generic.
+Think it'll look clean.

 # Mistakes